Harvard Bridge: Subsequent events

 In the fall of 2014, the Charles River Conservancy announced that an anonymous donor would fund an upgrade of the street lights for both the roadway and both sidewalks on the bridge.
 The new roadway and aesthetic lighting was installed in 2015, highlighting the smoot marks along the sidewalk.
 The design was selected after a competition won by Miguel Rosales of Rosales + Partners.
 The light posts were located 30 sm apart.

 "It will provide safe lighting for pedestrians and drivers, and the elements of design on the bridge will be pulled out and emphasized.
 It will become a really beautiful bridge," said Renata von Tscharner, founder and president of the Charles River Conservancy.

 Separated bicycle lanes

 In November 2021, to improve bicycle safety, MassDOT initiated a separated bicycle lane pilot on the Harvard by placing cones to create two wide bicycle lanes.
 This reduced general purpose lanes from four to two over the bridge.
-Despite some hiccups involving vandalism, the pilot was deemed a success in the Fall 2022.
+Despite some hiccups involving vandalism, when multiple persons were captured on surveillance damaging bike lane infrastructure and throwing it into the river below; the pilot was deemed a success in the Fall 2022.
 MassDOT went on to hire Toole Design Group to engineer flex-post separated bicycle lanes, bus priority lanes, and new traffic signal phasing for the corridor.
 These changes were implemented just before 2023, and have been in place since.
 To this date, the Harvard Bridge remains one of the most popular cycling routes in New England, with an average of over 1,000 bicyclists in each direction per day.